nxrighthere/ENet-CSharp/README.md

 `Peer.ID` returns a peer ID.

-`Peer.IP` returns an IP address of a peer in a printable form.
+`Peer.IP` returns an IP address in a printable form.

+`Peer.Port` returns a port number.

 `Peer.State` returns a peer state described in the `PeerState` enumeration.